aelthas02/breno-storybook/README.md

 ## Publishing

-After building your library with `ng build ngx-apostaganha-ui`, go to the dist folder `cd dist/ngx-apostaganha-ui` and run `npm publish or npm pack`.
+After building your library with `ng build breno-storybook`, go to the dist folder `cd dist/breno-storybook` and run `npm publish or npm pack`.

 ## Using the library locally

 After running the `npm pack` command, a .tgz file will be generated in the /dist directory.
-Copy the .tgz file to the root of the project that will be using the library and run `npm i agdev-apostaganha-ngx-apostaganha-ui-x.x.x.tgz`.
+Copy the .tgz file to the root of the project that will be using the library and run `npm i breno-storybook-breno-storybook-x.x.x.tgz`.

 Import the lib component you want to use into your .component file